The Story of Joy

 Why did I keep pushing myself to take promotions even when they didn’t feel right?

-When I walked out of the theatre that night holding Eric’s hand, I remember looking up at the sky, not sure who I was saying this too, but in my head I said, I’m done.
+When I walked out of the theatre that night holding Eric’s hand, my big round pregnant belly in front of me, I remember looking up at the sky, not sure who I was saying this to, but in my head I said, I’m done.
 I will do my own thing.
 I don’t know what I’m going to do but I’ll figure it out.
 She’d want me to.

 That was in 2015.